 Nuclear Medicine Specialist

 A nuclear medicine specialist is a doctor who administers radionuclides (molecules that emit radiation) to help identify cancer.
 Radionuclides are attached to substances that travel through the body and are absorbed by certain types of cancer.
-Nuclear medicine specialists use scanners to identify the location of radionuclides in the body, revealing the location of a tumor.
+These specialists use scanners to locate radionuclides in the body, revealing a tumor’s location.
 They may also administer medicines that deliver a therapeutic dose of radiation to tumors.

 Genetic Cancer Specialist

-A genetic cancer specialist is a doctor who uses laboratory tests to identify features within a person’s genetic code that can provide a more precise estimate of his or her risk of developing cancer.
-Genetic cancer specialists also use such biological markers to predict a cancer patient’s response to certain medical treatments.
+A genetic cancer specialist is a doctor who uses laboratory tests to identify features in a person’s genetic code that can provide a more precise estimate of his or her risk of developing cancer.
+They also use such biological markers to predict a cancer patient’s response to certain medical treatments.

-Memorial-Sloan Kettering’s multidisciplinary patient care teams include a variety of medical specialists and subspecialists.
-Our specialists perform several diagnostic and therapeutic tasks that enhance the overall coordination and quality of care.
+Memorial Sloan Kettering’s multidisciplinary patient care teams include various medical specialists and subspecialists, such as an anesthesiologist, endocrinologist, medical physicist, radiation therapist, pulmonologist, and more.
+Our specialists perform diagnostic and therapeutic tasks that enhance the overall coordination and quality of care.

 An endocrinologist is a doctor who specializes in diagnosing and treating diseases that affect the production of hormones.
-At Memorial Sloan Kettering, endocrinologists focus on diagnosing and treating cancers that begin in hormone-producing glands and organs, including the adrenal, pituitary, thyroid, and parathyroid glands, and in the ovaries, hypothalamus, testes, and pancreas.
-Some endocrinologists also treat patients who have cancer of the neuroendocrine system, which triggers the production of hormones that regulate growth, development, reproduction, and other bodily functions through the nervous system.
+Our endocrinologists focus on diagnosing and treating cancers that begin in hormone-producing glands and organs, including the adrenal, pituitary, thyroid, and parathyroid glands, and in the ovaries, hypothalamus, testes, and pancreas.
+Some MSK endocrinologists also treat patients who have cancer of the neuroendocrine system, which triggers the production of hormones that regulate bodily functions through the nervous system.